 How much compensation for a roundabout accident claim?
 Who is At Fault?

+By Mark Ainsdale.
+Last Updated 31st March 2021.
+Welcome to our guide about roundabout accident claims.
 There is no denying that a large portion of road accidents occur at roundabouts.
 Awareness of other vehicles and good judgement are necessary when navigating a roundabout.
 If a driver pulls out too quickly or doesn’t take note of other cars on the road, an accident can easily occur.
 If you have been involved in a roundabout accident and it was not your fault, you will likely be entitled to compensation.
 We reveal everything you need to know about roundabout accident claims below.

 Select a Section